 It might be a bit of a hike out in New Territories, but it’s definitely worth visiting to see how these delicate flowers add a splash of colour to the lush green landscape.
 You will find one of the largest collections of cherry trees in Hong Kong, with 230 Taiwan cherry trees.
 These are slightly different from the Japanese version as they bloom to be a fuchsia colour instead of the soft whites and pinks, and are also known as the bellflower cherry or the Formosan cherry.
 So make a day trip out of this and enjoy not just the breathtaking sights but also the warmer weather and activities such as animal encounters, forest immersion walks, and even treasure hunts!

 How To Get There: Take bus 64K from Tai Wo MTR station, Tai Po Market MTR Station, or Kam Sheung Road MTR Station towards Kadoorie Farm bus stop.

 Tai Po Waterfront Park

 If you are looking for a variety in your cherry blossom viewing, head over to Tai Po Waterfront Park.
-Located in the heart of Tai Po, it is one of the largest public parks, with over 22 hectares.
-One of their blooms is the Yoshino cherry trees which are often the first to bloom and have fragrant, almond-scented whitish-pink flowers.
-It also features the Fuji cherry tree, which gets its name as it grows around Mt.
-Fuji and has light white-pink flowers.
-The best spot to view the blossoms is from the spiral lookout tower!
-If you have children, don’t worry! – there are also several playgrounds where children can have fun while you relax and take in the scenery.
+Located in the heart of Tai Po, it is one of the city’s largest public parks, at over 22 hectares.
+One of their blooms is the Yoshino cherry trees, which are often the first to bloom and have fragrant, almond-scented whitish-pink flowers.
+It also features the Fuji cherry tree, which gets its name as it grows around Mt Fuji and has light white-pink flowers.
+The best spot to view the blossoms is from the spiral lookout tower.
+If you have children, don’t worry — there are also several playgrounds where children can have fun while you relax and take in the scenery.